EngineHub/CraftBookDocs/source/mechanics/dispenser_recipes.rst

 Fan
 ---

-The **Fan** pushes away any entity 5 blocks in front of the dispenser.
+The **Fan** recipe pushes away any entity 5 blocks in front of the dispenser.

 .. image:: /images/dispenser/fan_recipe.png
     :align: center